Space-Eternity-3/Space-Eternity-3/ServerReady/README.txt

 your server to see the instruction.

 If you want to protect your connection using wss:// protocol, search how to do this in the internet.
 If you will be using a proxy, go to "config.json" file and change "trust_proxy" option to "true".
-If you don't use any proxy, it's not safe to activate it.
+If you don't use any proxy, it's not safe to have it activated.